jihongeek/jihongeek/README.md

 * 🔠Language : Python, Javascript (But I know little about C)
 * 🏗Framework : Flask
-* 🧠Algorithm : I solve algorithm problems in [baekjoon online judge](https://www.acmicpc.net/)  and share  my experience with other people in school algorithm study club.
+* 🧠Algorithm : I solve algorithm problems in [baekjoon online judge](https://www.acmicpc.net/)  and share  my experience with other people in school algorithm study club(Now [Dalgors](https://github.com/dalgors)).

 #### Q4.
 Do you have any project you participated in?